Directed by David Solomon

 - No Body Left Behind: Averted, so Willow suggests covering the dead demon with flowers.

-- Not So Dire: Buffy and Willow discussing how horrible "that thing with the arms" is.
-It turns out they're discussing the dresses they're supposed to wear for the wedding.
+- Not So Dire: The episode begins with Buffy and Willow, accompanied by Dramatic Thunder, discussing how horrible "that thing with the arms" is.
+It turns out they're discussing the dresses they're supposed to wear for Anya's wedding.

 - Operation: Jealousy: Spike brings a Goth girlfriend to the wedding to make Buffy jealous.
 Buffy tells him that it worked and Spike, no longer angry at Buffy, just leaves quietly.